-Both Law 16.744, in its Articles 76 et seq., and the Supreme Decree 109 of the Labour Ministry, in its Articles 7 et seq., establish procedures and remedies to declare an accident or sickness as a Working Accident or a Working Sickness, in order to allow the employee to require payment of insurance by the administrative entity.
+Both Law 16.744, in its Articles 76 et seq., and the Supreme Decree 109 of the Labour Ministry, in its Articles 7 et seq., establish procedures and remedies to declare an accident or sickness as a Working Accident or a Working Sickness, in order to allow the employee to require payment by the administrative entity for the benefit of insurance.

 In this sense, employees are protected while commuting from his home to his place of work, as far as the commute is as direct as possible.
-Accidents occurring during the commute of an employee whose employment contract is suspended or commutes which are not for work reasons are not covered.
+Accidents occurring during the commute of an employee whose employment contract is suspended are not covered.

-The injured employee must file an application in order to get his/her injury or sickness declared as Working Accident/Sickness.
+The injured employee must file an application in other to get his/ her injury or sickness declared as Working Accident/Sickness.
 Broadly speaking, the three instances of this procedure are the COMPIN, the COMERE and the Superintendence of Social Security.
 In these stages, the corresponding Board of occupational health doctors concludes if the employee is unfit to return to his position, determining its handicap degree.
-For an accident or a sickness to be considered as Working Accident/Sickness there must be a final and enforceable administrative decision to declare it as such.
+For an accident or a sickness to be considered as Working Accident/ Sickness there must be a final and enforceable administrative decision to declare it as such.

-Once this occurs, the entity administrating the insurance must compensate the employee who has suffered the Working Accident or a Working Sickness, according to the employee's degree of disability.
-In case of job disability, according to Article 161bis of the Labour Code, the employee cannot be dismissed for such reason, except if the employer pays a compensation consisting of one month remuneration per each year worked.
+Once this happens, the entity which administrates the insurance must compensate the employee who has suffered the Working Accident or a Working Sickness, according to the employee's degree of disability.
+In case of job disability, according to Article 161 bis of the labour Code, the employee cannot be dismissed for such reason, except if the employer pays a compensation consisting of one month remuneration per each year worked.
 Also, civil tort could be demanded by the employee sustained on a breach of contract obligations by the employer in order to assure a safe working place.

-- Employees subject to a workplace injury Leave cannot be dismissed. - Employees subject to a workplace injury Leave have their employment contract suspended but they cannot be terminated.
+- Employees subject to a workplace injury Leave cannot by dismissed. - Employees subject to a workplace injury Leave have their employment contract suspended but they cannot be terminated.